SammieLJ/test-php/SOLUTION.md

 Estimation
 ----------
-Estimated: 5 hours
+Estimated: 15 hours

-Spent: 6.5 hours
+Spent: 18 hours

 Solution
 --------
-Comments on your solution
+I have used OOP PHP5 functionality and basic SQL statements.

-I have used basic PHP functionality and basic SQL statements.
+I have used console command "php bin/console report:profiles:yearly display 2016 > output.txt" to catch data and to confirm that my result data comply COA.

-I have used console command "php bin/console report:profiles:yearly > output.txt" to catch data and to confirm that my result data comply COA.
+Please se bellow Technical Setup for more detail argument usage!

 Test (and edge) cases